homieiot/convention/convention.md

 * `homie` / `device ID` / `node ID` / **`property ID`**: this is the base topic of a property.
 Each property must have a unique property ID on a per-node basis which adhere to the [ID format](#topic-ids).

-* A property value (e.g. a sensor reading) is directly published to the property topic, e.g.:
+* A property payload (e.g. a sensor reading) is directly published to the property topic, e.g.:
   ```java
   homie/super-car/engine/temperature → "21.5"
   ```